processone/dpk/README.md

 We also do not want to promote trackers.
 When using Twitter oembed for example, we sanitize the provided HTML and thus we do not includes the `widget.js` Javascript tags.
 If we embed third-party  content as a convenience (for playing videos inline for example), it will be asynchonously, on user demand.
 This, thus will be compliant with browser Do Not Track policy.
-We will not even check if Do Not Track is enabled and assume it is enabled (as it should be).
+We will not even check if Do Not Track (DNT) is enabled and assume it is enabled (as it should be).

 ## Data conversion